lune-climate/lune-shipping-csv-tool/README.md

 `leg1_distance_km` -> optional.
 If provided, the tool will use this value instead of calculating it.
 Thus you can skip the address info.\
 `leg1_imo_number` -> optional.
 If provided, the method of transportation will be calculated as IdentifiedVesselShippingMethod.
 See https://docs.lune.co/api-reference/identifiedvesselshippingmethod.html#identifiedvesselshippingmethod \

-Additionally, the following columns should be present by left empty:
+Additionally, the following columns should be present but left empty:
 `leg1_estimated_distance_km` -> the estimated distance of the leg in km.
 Populated by the tool after running `leg1_total_tco2_` -> the estimated CO2 emissions of the leg in kg.
 Populated by the tool after running